michaelcourcy/enterprise-blueprints/dh2i/readme.md

 alias dx="kubectl exec dxesqlag-0 -c mssql-tools -it -- /opt/mssql-tools/bin/sqlcmd -S dxemssql-cluster-lb,14033 -U sa -P 'MyP@SSw0rd1\!'"
 ```

-Notice the Host : `-S dxemssql-cluster-lb,14033`
+Notice the Host : `-S dxemssql-cluster-lb,14033` which is the name of the listener service.

 The only thing you have to do now is to simply type `dx`
 ```